Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "I love him."

 Mona went quiet, looking at Francis.
-He'd stopped scrolling through his phone and met his mother's gaze.
+It took him a minute to realise that his audience was no longer focused on the images he was showing, but on himself.

-"I can tell," She said, smiling at him.
+"I can tell," Mona said, laying an arm around her son.
 "You're no great mystery, Francis."

 --